“Heaven is under our feet as well as over our heads.”

 When carrying a pack over rugged terrain you want footwear that meets a few basic requirements.
 The principal of those being stability, durability and grip.
-If you have strong ankles, good balance and are carrying a lightweight pack (eg. under 9kg / 20lbs total weight), then chances are you will be fine with trail runners or even running shoes (with good traction).
-However, if you don’t tick any or all of the above-mentioned boxes, you will probably be better off with lightweight hiking boots which have a more rigid sole unit, a stable heel counter, yet are still substantially lighter than heavy duty traditional boots.
+If you have strong ankles, good balance and are carrying a lightweight pack (e.g. under 9 kg/20 lbs total weight), then chances are you will be fine with trail runners or even running shoes (with good traction).
+However, if you don’t tick any or all of the above-mentioned boxes, you will probably be better off with lightweight hiking boots that have a more rigid sole unit, a stable heel counter, yet are still substantially lighter than heavy duty traditional boots.

-For long stretches in snowy conditions, where keeping my feet dry is a priority due to the risk of frostnip or frostbite (see Hot & Cold), I will generally wear lightweight goretex boots, layer my socks (thin merino liner under a wool blend medium weight) and wear full-length eVent gaiters to keep the snow from entering in the top of my boots.
+For extended stretches in below freezing conditions, where keeping my feet dry is a priority due to the risk of frostnip or frostbite (see Hot & Cold), I will generally wear lightweight goretex boots, layer my socks (thin merino liner under a wool blend medium weight) and wear full-length eVent gaiters to keep the snow from entering in the top of my boots.

-An alternative system is to use thin liner socks, gore-tex oversocks, breathable/quick dry (but in no way waterproof) trail running shoes and full-length eVent gaiters.
+An alternative system which I have also used is a combination of thin liner socks, gore-tex oversocks, breathable/quick dry (but in no way waterproof) trail running shoes and full-length eVent gaiters.
 The theory behind this system is that the gore-tex socks rather than the shoes provide the waterproofness which will keep your feet warm and dry.
 If using this technique in sub-freezing temperatures, it is important that before going to sleep, you place your wet shoes inside a plastic bag or stuff sack, which you then put inside your backpack at night.
 This will prevent your shoes from being frozen solid by morning.

 MUDDY & WET